-/ / / /

-Birthday School Date

-administered follow ing these guidelines:

-l authorization to ad minister medication and/o or provide the health

-eled container as di spensed or the manufact urer's labeled container

-tudent's name, nam e of the medication, direc tions for use, and date.

-nd immediately whe n the parent notifies the s chool that changes are

-Route Time at School

-de Effects

-1 1

-Date , , , , , , , , , , , , , , , , , , ,

-Emerg ency Phone

-administered follow authorization to added container as distudent's name, name and immediately when Route Route Date administered following these guidelines: If authorization to administer medication and/oreled container as dispensed or the manufact sudent's name, name of the medication, directed immediately when the parent notifies the second immediately when the second immediately w
+/ / / / Student's Name (Last), (First), (Middle) Birthday School Date School medications and health services are administered follow ing these guidelines: Parent has provided a_signed, dated service. d authorization to ad minister medication and/o or provide the health The medication is in the original, lab oeled container as di spensed or the manufact urer's labeled containe The medication label contains the s tudent's name, nam e of the medication, direc tions for use, and date.
+Authorization is renewed annually a necessary. nd immediately whe n the parent notifies the s chool that changes are Medication/Health Care Dosage Route Time at School Administration instructions Special Directives, Signs to Observe and Si de Effects / / Discontinue/Re-Evaluate/Follow-up Date 1 1 Prescriber's Signature Date , , , , , , , , , , , , , , , , , , , Prescriber's Address Emerg ency Phone